Interstate 49: Bella Vista Bypass

-The only Arkansas project remaining for a fully operational two-lane bypass was the 7.6 mi section between County Road 34 and the Missouri state line; however, was is listed as TBD by AHTD.
+The only Arkansas project remaining for a fully operational two-lane bypass was the 7.6 mi section between County Road 34 and the Missouri state line; however, was listed as TBD by AHTD.
 Design work was complete for the roadway project and was anticipated to be complete in 2015 for the interchange.
 Construction of the roadway was anticipated to be complete in 2017, assuming a one-year delay related to Missouri funding.
 Construction on the interchange was tentatively scheduled to be complete in 2018.
 The final segment from Rocky Dell Hollow Road to the Missouri border was scheduled to be completed with all four lanes by late 2021 to meet up with the Missouri segment.
 Widening this segment was begun in 2020.